cfengine/documentation/reference/components/cf-execd.markdown

 A rough rule of thumb for scaling of small updates is set the splay time between 1-5 minutes for up a few thousand hosts.
-The `splaytime` should not be set to a value larger than the `cf-execd` scheduling interval, else multiple clients might contend for data.
+The `splaytime` should be set to a value less than the `cf-execd` scheduling interval, else multiple clients might contend for data.
+In other words, `splaytime` + `cf-agent` run time should be less than the scheduling interval.

 **Type**: `int`